saitoxu/saitoxu.github.io/content/static-pages/about.md

 My current goal is to make [GLIT](https://glit.io), which I'm developing in my company, the best recruitment service in Japan.

+I'm working on researching about recommendation systems from April 2021.

 ### Work Experiences

 #### Carat Inc (2016-12 - Current)